MetalBunker/WashingBot/README.md

 - Copy the whole WashingBot folder (you can exclude the .git folder) to the DroidScript folder on your cell.
 - Open DroidScript, you should see a new app there!

-We should generate a DroidScript SPK, include it in the repo and explain how to install it, it's bit easier.
+We should generate a DroidScript SPK, include it in the repo and explain how to install it, it's easier.
 Sorry on this one guys :(
-We also have in mind generating an APK and release it freely in Google Play if we complete the UI ;)
+We also have in mind generating an APK and releasing it freely in Google Play if we complete the UI ;)

 ### Usage & Operation Workflow